Concord Reads 2014-2015

-Concord Reads is a one book, one community reading program which brings people together by encouraging them to read and participate in discussions and other events about the same book.
-The Concord Reads Committee is made up of Concord Public Library Foundation members, library staff, staff from the Concord Monitor and other interested community members.
+Concord Reads, a program of the Concord Public Library Foundation and supported by Lincoln Financial Group, brings people together by encouraging them to read and participate in discussions and other events about the book.
+The Concord Reads Committee is and open committee made up of Concord Public Library Foundation members, library staff and, most importantly, interested community members.

 Books for Babies